mosra/magnum-bindings/doc/python/corrade.containers.rst

 .. py:class:: corrade.containers.ArrayView

-    Provides one-dimensional tightly packed view on a memory range.
-Convertible both from and to Python objects supporting the Buffer Protocol, with one dimension and stride of :py:`1`.
-See :ref:`StridedArrayView1D` and others for more generic views. :ref:`ArrayView` is immutable, see :ref:`MutableArrayView` for the mutable alternative.
-All slicing operations are supported, specifying a non-trivial stride will return :ref:`StridedArrayView1D` instead of :ref:`ArrayView`.
-Example usage:
+    Provides an untyped one-dimensional read-only view on a contiguous memory range.
+Convertible both to and from Python objects supporting the Buffer Protocol.
+The buffer type is lost in the conversion process and the memory is always treated as plain bytes:

     .. code:: pycon

         >>> a = b'hello'
         >>> b = containers.ArrayView(a)
-        >>> b[2]
+        >>> chr(b[2])
         'l'
         >>> bytes(b[1:4])
         b'ell'

+    See the :ref:`StridedArrayView1D` and its multi-dimensional variants for an alternative that can provide typed access.
+The :ref:`ArrayView` is immutable, see :ref:`MutableArrayView` for the mutable alternative.
+All slicing operations are supported, specifying a non-trivial stride will return :ref:`StridedArrayView1D` instead of :ref:`ArrayView`.

     `Memory ownership and reference counting`_
     ==========================================